SEESolutions-it/DpdlEngine/README.md

 ## Download 'DpdlEngine lite' release package

-The 'DpdlEngine lite' release (V1.0) can be downloaded and used for Free from the following download link form:
+The 'DpdlEngine lite' release (V1.0) can be downloaded and used for Free (with some limitations) from the following download link form:

 [DpdlEngine lite DOWNLOAD form](http://www.seesolutions.it/lang_en/index_download.html)

 Documentation and Updates are updated regularly on the official DpdlEngine GitHub repository:
 [DpdlEngine GitHub](https://github.com/SEESolutions-it/DpdlEngine)

+Check the 'DpdlEngine lite' release limitations/restrictions (compared to the full DpdlEngine version), in the last section of this document.

 ## Why Dpdl?